ac08/andrewcircelli/content/blog/creative-route-handling/index.md

 Create Read Update Delete (CRUD) operations are a fundamental piece of any backend software.
 And the most popular backend web application framework for Node.js is undoubtedly Express.js.

 Express.js was introduced to me early on in my coding journey, and I love what I can do with it.
-So I was excited when I was tasked to create an API to handle frontend data requests for an exciting professional networking application, FullStackFutures.
+So I was excited when I was tasked to create an API to handle front end data requests for an exciting professional networking application, _Full Stack Futures_.

 I will use this post to walk through what I believe to be a confident backend solution to my application's routing challenge.